DanielMChaves/Ciao_Prolog_MacOS/README.md

     (load-file "/usr/local/lib/ciao/ciao-mode-init.el"))
 ```

-* This instalation has been done in a mac with macOS Sierra.
+* This installation has been done in a mac with macOS Sierra.

 * Example apperience of Ciao prolog in emacs